NOC-OBG-Autonomy/biocarbon_nrt_data_viz/README.md

 ## Jupyter Notebook using VSCode

-To easily use jupyter notebooks I recommend using [VSCode](https://code.visualstudio.com/), as it support multiple languages, as a version control interface and different terminal integrated.
+To easily use jupyter notebooks I recommend using [VSCode](https://code.visualstudio.com/), as it support multiple languages, has a version control interface and different terminal integrated (We will use bash here).

 ## Repo installation